ModelEarth/machine-learning/README.md

 # Imputation Using Machine Learning

+As of 2017, the US Census inserts estimates (perturbs cells) for small employment counts.
+Therefore, fpeckert does not impute data from 2017 forward since there are no missing cells in the data.

-The following is being move to: [https://model.earth/data-pipeline/research](https://model.earth/data-pipeline/research)
+The following is being moved to: [https://model.earth/data-pipeline/research](https://model.earth/data-pipeline/research)

 ## Summary